jchip/electrode/packages/xarc-dll-dev/README.md

-# Electrode Webpack DLL Archetype
+# Electrode Webpack DLL As Module Development Support

-Electrode Webpack DLL Archetype

-# Purpose
+## Purpose

-This archetype helps with creating a [npm] module that releases JavaScript [webpack] DLLs.
+This module helps with creating a [npm] module that releases JavaScript [webpack] DLLs.

-The DLL package then can be consumed by an Electrode application based on the Electrode app archetype.
+The DLL package then can be consumed by an Electrode application.

 Other common DLL consumption support: